Life During Law: David Collins

 The Client Profile: Hugh Pugsley, HSBC

-‘Before university I spent a year working in India in a Tibetan Buddhist monastery, teaching English, maths and personal hygiene,’ Hugh Pugsley, general counsel (GC) for HSBC’s UK banking and insurance businesses, casually slips in at the end of the interview.
+‘Before university I spent a year working in India in a Tibetan Buddhist monastery, teaching English and maths,’ Hugh Pugsley, general counsel (GC) for HSBC’s UK banking and insurance businesses, casually slips in at the end of the interview.

 Although his days of reading the complete works of Hector Hugh Munro (‘Saki’) to indulge his love of travel books are behind him, he admits: ‘I still love being transported into another world’.
 Continue reading “The Client Profile: Hugh Pugsley, HSBC”